-Prized for its excellent egg production and ease of care, the Minorca chicken has been an American favorite since the late 1880s.
+Prized for its excellent egg production and ease of care, the Minorca chicken has been a favorite among poultry enthusiasts since the late 1880s.
 While it is not known to be a good sitter, this is a rugged and hearty breed that will add a splash of the Mediterranean to any flock.

 Background and History of the Minorca Chicken

 The Minorca chicken is a beautiful, heavy layer from the island of Minorca, off the coast of Spain.
 It was once found in large numbers on this island, often roaming free and foraging.
-However, they have seen decreasing numbers in recent times, finding themselves on the watch list for extinction.
+However, their numbers have decreased in recent times, placing them on some conservation watch lists.

-It eventually found its way to England in 1834.
+The breed was introduced to England around 1834.
 There are some reports of the Minorca chicken appearing in Devon and Cornwall as early as the late 1780s.
-Interestingly, the Minorca chicken was exhibited in Paris, France under the name ” Barbezieux”.
+Interestingly, the Minorca chicken was exhibited in Paris, France under the name ” Barbezieux“.

 By 1884, Mr. J.J.
 Fultz brought the first Minorca chickens to American soil.
 The following year, Francis A. Mortimer brought the first white Minorca to America.
 They became fast favorites of farmers and enthusiasts alike.
 In fact, it was added to the American Poultry Association’s official breed guide, The Standard of Perfection, in 1888.